AdebolaShelby/deep-learning-challenge/README.md

     * Split the preprocessed data into features (X) and target (y) arrays.

+        * Target Variable
+            * IS_SUCCESSFUL: This variable indicates whether the money was used effectively and is the target variable for the model.

+        *Feature Variables
+            * APPLICATION_TYPE: Type of application.
+            * AFFILIATION: Affiliated sector of industry.
+            * CLASSIFICATION: Government organization classification.
+            * USE_CASE: Use case for funding.
+            * ORGANIZATION: Organization type.
+            * STATUS: Active status.
+            * INCOME_AMT: Income classification.
+            * SPECIAL_CONSIDERATIONS: Special considerations for application.
+            * ASK_AMT: Funding amount requested.

+        * Variables to Remove
+            * EIN: Employer Identification Number (ID column, not useful for prediction).
+            * NAME: Name of the organization (ID column, not useful for prediction).

     * Split the data into training and testing datasets.

     * Scale the feature data using StandardScaler.

 ## Step 2: Compile, Train, and Evaluate the Model: